-The U.S. Department of Energy (DOE) Carlsbad Field Office (CBFO) administers and operates the Waste Isolation Pilot Plant (WIPP) site, which hosts a deep geologic repository for safe disposal of U.S. defense-related TRU waste and is located 42 kilometers (km) east of Carlsbad, New Mexico.
+The United States Department of Energy's Carlsbad Field Office (CBFO) is responsible for the successful management of transuranic radioactive waste (TRUW) in the United States.
+TRUW is a long-lived radioactive waste/material (LLRM).
+CBFO's responsibilities includes the operation of the Waste Isolation Pilot Plant (WIPP), which is a deep geologic repository for the safe disposal of U.S. defense-related TRUW and is located 42 kilometers (km) east of Carlsbad, New Mexico.
+WIPP is the only deep-geological disposal site for LLRM that is operating in the world today.
 CBFO also manages the National Transuranic Waste Program (NTP), which oversees TRU waste management from generation to disposal.
-The WIPP began receiving waste in March 1999.
+As of February 2003, approximately 1500 shipments of waste have been safely transported to the WIPP, which has been operating since March 1999.